MohanedM7md/AliensInvasion/readme.md

 - Amr Ashrf
 - Nada Omar
 ## License

-This project is solely owned and maintained by [Your Name].
+This project is solely owned and maintained by Mohaned Mohamemed, Seif Mohamed, Nada Omar and Amr Ashrf.
 All rights reserved.

 Unauthorized copying, modification, or distribution of this software, or any portion thereof, is strictly prohibited.
-Usage of this software is restricted to [describe any restrictions or permissions you want to specify].
+Usage of this software is permitted only for non-commercial purposes and must include proper attribution to the author.

+When using or distributing this software, please provide appropriate attribution to Mohaned Mohamemed.

-For inquiries regarding licensing or usage permissions, please contact [Your Email Address].
+For inquiries regarding licensing or usage permissions, please contact Mohandmohamed104@gmail.com